Discover South West Crete

 From Paleochora - Sougia - Moni - Agia Roumeli - Finix - Loutro - to Hora Sfakia.

-4km outside Sougia lies the little village of Moni positioned on the hillside.
+• 4km outside Sougia lies the little village of Moni positioned on the hillside.
 St Nikolas chapel built in early 1300 and the Chapel of Holy Mary is worth visiting.
 The Monastery Estate guesthouse is the place to stay.
-Monastery Estate operates 2 hotels.
-One in Chania and the one in Moni.

 How to get to Sougia